Santam

-Santam is a South African financial services group that also has business interests in Malawi, Tanzania, Uganda, Zimbabwe and Zambia.
+Santam is a South African financial services group that also has business interests in Malawi, Tanzania, Uganda, Zimbabwe, and Zambia.
 Santam's head office is located in Bellville in the Western Cape, South Africa.

 The company is listed on the Johannesburg Stock Exchange (JSE) and is South Africa's largest short-term insurer.

 History

-The Suid-Afrikaanse Nasionale Trust en Assuransie Maatskappy (South African National Trust and Assurance Company Limited) (Santam) was established on 28 March 1918.
+The Suid-Afrikaanse Nasionale Trust en Assuransie Maatskappy (South African National Trust and Assurance Company Limited) (Santam) was established on 1 May 1918.
 One month later the South African Life Assurance Company (Sanlam) was established as a full subsidiary of Santam to focus on life assurance while Santam remained focused on short-term insurance.

 Santam is a subsidiary of South African financial services group Sanlam, which holds 62.3% of Santam’s shares.
 Santam released their annual financial results for 2022 on 2 March 2023.

-Leadership

-As on 1 March 2023, Santam's executive management consists of: